nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 140
 00:08:58,520 --> 00:09:02,802
-[SPEAKER_04]: It'd be more secure, too, that way we don't have to get teams or get team help.
+[SPEAKER_04]: It'd be more secure, too, that way we don't have to get teams or anything involved.
+[SPEAKER_02]: Right.

 141
 00:09:02,782 --> 00:09:05,704
-[SPEAKER_05]: And Portion Foundry too.
+[SPEAKER_05]: And Fortune Foundry too.

 142
 00:09:06,443 --> 00:09:12,403